Minimum Car Insurance Requirements by State [2023]

 Although these are the only coverages required by state law, many other types of insurance are available.
 For example, many drivers choose to buy comprehensive and collision insurance to better protect their cars.

 - New Hampshire: New Hampshire drivers are only required to prove they can pay for the damage they cause in an accident.
-Drivers with a major violation, such as a DUI or at-fault accident, might be required to buy insurance.
-Compare New Hampshire car insurance rates here.
+Drivers with a major violation, such as a DUI or at-fault accident, might be required to buy insurance (Learn more: compare New Hampshire car insurance rates).

 - Virginia: Virginia allows drivers to pay an annual $500 uninsured motorist fee instead of buying coverage.
 However, that leaves you completely responsible if you cause an accident.
 Since minimum insurance costs about $500 a year in Virginia, most drivers are encouraged to buy coverage.
-Compare Virginia car insurance rates here.
+Learn about how to compare Virginia car insurance rates.

 Many other states allow drivers to make a large cash deposit with the DMV rather than buy car insurance.
 Every state is different, but the deposit amounts are usually between $25,000 and $115,000.
 Due to the large deposit amount and the inconvenience of getting into an accident, most experts recommend getting insurance instead.